Introduction

 curl -sSL https://kurl.sh/knime-hub | sudo bash

-Navigate to the KOTS Admin Console URL provided in the embedded cluster installation output and take note of the password.
+Navigate to the KOTS Admin Console URL provided in the previous step in the embedded cluster installation output and take note of the password.

 The first page that will display is a warning regarding Transport Layer Security (TLS) configuration.
 Follow the on-screen instructions to proceed.